-Bryan P. Donohoe has been our Chief Executive Officer since December 2019.
-Mr. Donohoe serves as a Partner in the Ares Real Estate Group, Co-Head of U.S. Real Estate and serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
-Prior to joining Ares in December 2019, Mr. Donohoe, was a Managing Director for Commercial Real Estate Debt in the Real Estate Investment Group of AllianceBernstein, a global investment management firm.
+Bryan P. Donohoe was appointed as our Chief Executive Officer in December 2019.
+Since joining Ares Management Corporation in December 2019, Mr. Donohoe has served as a Partner in the Ares Real Estate Group, Head of Real Estate Debt and serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
+Previously, Mr. Donohoe, was a Managing Director for Commercial Real Estate Debt in the Real Estate Investment Group of AllianceBernstein, a global investment management firm.
 Prior to joining AllianceBernstein, from 2010 to 2013, Mr. Donohoe was a senior professional at Ranieri Real Estate Partners.
 Prior to that, Mr. Donohoe spent approximately 10 years at Deutsche Bank, where he originated, structured and closed first mortgage loans in addition to structuring, pricing and disposing of over \$4 billion of B-notes and mezzanine debt.
 Mr. Donohoe earned a B.A. degree in Political Science from Middlebury College.

-Tae-Sik Yoon has been our Chief Financial Officer and Treasurer since 2012 and 2015 respectively.
-Mr. Yoon serves as a Partner and Chief Financial Officer of the Ares Real Estate and Private Equity Groups, and serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
+Tae-Sik Yoon is our Chief Financial Officer and Treasurer and also serves on our Manager's Investment Committee.
+Mr. Yoon has more than 20 years of commercial real estate finance, investment banking and legal experience with private and public companies.
+Mr. Yoon also serves as Partner and Chief Financial Officer of Ares Real Estate Group, and serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
 Prior to joining Ares in July 2012, Mr. Yoon served as Senior Vice President of Akridge, a privately held commercial real estate investment and services company, where he was responsible for its capital markets activities since 2010, including the development of funds, joint ventures and capital relationships.
 From 1999 to 2009, Mr. Yoon held various positions at J.E.
 Robert Companies, Inc. and its affiliates, including as Managing Director from 2003 to 2005 and Chief Financial Officer from 2005 to 2009, and was involved in the formation and management of several real estate private equity funds, a public commercial mortgage REIT (JER Investors Trust Inc.) and the firm's operating platforms in the U.S. and abroad.
-Mr. Yoon 1997 to 1999, and was an attorney at the law firm of Williams & Connolly LLP from 1994 to 1997.
-He is a graduate of Johns Hopking University and Harvard Law School.
+Mr. Yoon also served in the real estate investment banking group at Morgan Stanley & Co. from 1989 to 1991, and again from 1997 to 1999, and was an attorney at the law firm of Williams & Connolly LLP from 1994 to 1997.
+He is a graduate of Johns Hopkins University and Harvard Law School.

 David A. Roth has been our President since July 2019.
-Mr. Roth serves as a Partner in the Ares Real Estate Group and Co-Head of U.S. Real Estate and serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
-Prior to joining Ares in January 2019, Mr. Roth held various positions in the Real Estate Group at Blackstone from 2006 through the end of 2017, including as a Senior Managing Director.
+Mr. Roth serves as a Partner in the Ares Real Estate Group and Head of U.S. Real Estate Private Equity and serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
+Prior to joining Ares in January 2019, Mr. Roth was a Senior Managing Director in the Real Estate Group at Blackstone.
 Previously, he was a Principal in the Acquisitions Group at Walton Street Capital, a Senior V.P. and Chief Investment Officer - Europe at Security Capital Group and an Associate at Wachtell Lipton Rosen & Katz.
 Mr. Roth earned a B.A. degree from Dartmouth College and a J.D. from New York University School of Law.